thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 {% endhighlight %}

 ### One to many
-Execute a query and map the result to a strongly typed list with a one to many relation.
+Execute a query and map the result to a strongly typed list with a one to many relations.
 {% highlight csharp %}
 example
 {% endhighlight %}

 ## Example - Query Multi-Type
-Execute a query and map the result to a list with multiple different types.
+Execute a query and map the result to a list of different types.

 {% highlight csharp %}
 example